The Memory Lab

 The lab can be reserved for three-hour sessions.

 |Formats Accepted||Formats Saved On

 It's a series of classes and programs.
-Classes are happening at library locations and organizations all over DC.
-Check out the Library's online calendar for upcoming events!
+Check out the Library's online calendar for upcoming events throughout the system!

 Security.
 Losing track of your assets and online accounts is a threat to your online identity and personal security.
 This means that sometimes even deleting is a valuable personal archiving strategy.

 Legacy.
 What you produce purposefully (like a home movie or photograph) and what you produce in daily life (like a calendar appointment or email) could be important for your loved ones and for the cultural record.

 - Sign the release form.
 If you are younger than 18, parental consent is required.

 - Book a 3-hour session.
 Orientations are not required to use the space, but attending a Memory Lab Drop-in session is strongly encouraged.
 Upcoming drop-ins can be found in the Library's online calendar.
 You can also sign up below.
 You must have a library card to book a session.

 - Arrive to your first session 15 minutes early.
 Check-in with staff at the information desk in the Digital Commons.
 They may inspect what you've brought in to digitize to make sure that it won't harm our equipment.

 - Once staff have shown you to the space it's all yours!
 Refer to the Memory Lab wiki for step-by-step instructions.